 Step into this living maze to see if you can find your way out.
 That is if you want to get out.
 The colorful sweet pea flowers also give off a lovely fragrance.

-5. Check Out the Greenhouse Poinsettia and Orchid Displays
+5. Check out the Greenhouse Poinsettia and Orchid Displays

 Until the 1960s, this land was used by the Ecke family (who still owns the land) to grow their famous poinsettias.
 Long story short, they moved their operations to greenhouses, but Paul Ecke Jr. convinced his friend and local grower to plant his ranunculus flowers here.
 It was Paul Ecke Jr. who came up with the idea to open the ranch up for tourism to keep the location economically viable.